Have you ever been browsing a website, maybe a travel site or huge news conglomerate, and suddenly notice an ad for a small local business?

 First, it’s an arm of Google Ads.
 So you get the massive reach of Google’s advertising platform.

-You select your keywords and place a monetary bid on them, which is pitted against other advertisers.
+To create display ads, you select your keywords and place a monetary bid on them, which is pitted against other advertisers.

 This determines your placement.